The term liquidity refers to your ability to quickly move and use cash or easily converted assets in order to make payments.

-The first thing you need to understand about liquidity is the fact that the most efficient liquid assets are definitely cash and cash equivalents.
-Under cash equivalents, we consider stocks and marketable securities, bonds, mutual funds and money-market funds.
+The first thing you need to understand about liquidity is the fact that the most efficient liquid assets are definitely the cash and cash equivalents.
+Under cash equivalents, we consider stocks and marketable securities, bonds, mutual funds, and money-market funds.
 Generally speaking, any investment that has a maturity of fewer than 90 days can be considered an efficient liquid asset.
 This is due to the fact that they can be readily converted to cash at your own behest at any given moment.

 Are Materials Liquid Assets?

 One of the first questions that the majority of people ask while on this topic is – are materials liquid assets?
 This question isn’t an easy one to give an answer to.
 On the one hand, you can sell materials for cash, yet, should you wait to transform them into a product, you would stand to earn a lot more.
 Other than that, you would also have to re-buy these materials on a later date, which means that you’re putting yourself at an even greater loss.
 In other words, materials are liquid assets, albeit not efficient ones.